Moomins07/100-days-of-code/log.md

 ### Day 9: February 7, 2022

-**Today's Progress**: I completed 50% of sub-section 33 of Section 2: Fundamentals - Part 1.
+**Today's Progress**: I completed 50% of sub-section 33 of Section 2: Fundamentals - Part 1 on Functions.
 I've taken relevant notes and written a basic function that returns data to the console.

 **Thoughts**: Even having only completed 50% of the first lecture on functions, I feel that I have already clarified various grey areas and developed a better understanding.
 However, the function lectures are siginificantly longer than previous subsection lectures.